Forensic Nursing Programs

 8. Oakland University (MI)

-Oakland University’s Forensic Nurse Program specialty track option is the first of its kind in Michigan.
-Designed for BSN students, coursework focuses upon the provision of nursing services to patients who are victims of trauma, violence, and maltreatment.
+The Forensic Nurse Program specialty track option at Oakland University is the first of its kind in Michigan.
+Designed for BSN students, coursework focuses on the provision of nursing services to patients who are victims of trauma, violence, and maltreatment.
 OU’s hybrid graduate degree in forensic nursing allows students to complete over 50% of the program online with visits to campus for specialty coursework.
-The program has received accreditation by the Commission on Collegiate Nursing Education (CCNE).
-Oakland University’s MSN – Forensic Nursing program requires the completion of 39 credit hours.
+The program has received accreditation from the Commission on Collegiate Nursing Education (CCNE).
+Additionally, Oakland University’s MSN Forensic Nursing program requires the completion of 39 credit hours.
 OU offers similar coursework as an 18-credit stand-alone Graduate Certificate.

 Oakland University was founded in 1957.
-Originally, this institute of higher learning, located in the greater Detroit metro area of Rochester, Michigan, was a satellite school of Michigan State University.
+Originally, it was in the greater Detroit metro area of Rochester, Michigan, and was a satellite school of Michigan State University.
 It has been an independent university since 1970.
 The school is the only major doctoral research university in Oakland County, Michigan.

 Format: hybrid